Passive daytime radiative cooling: Hybrid systems

-Combining PDRCs with other systems may increase their cooling power.
-When included in a combined thermal insulation, evaporative cooling, and radiative cooling system consisting of "a solar reflector, a water-rich and IR-emitting evaporative layer, and a vapor-permeable, IR-transparent, and solar-reflecting insulation layer," 300% higher ambient cooling power was demonstrated.
-This could extend the shelf life of food by 40% in humid climates and 200% in dry climates without refrigeration.
-The system however requires water "re-charges" to maintain cooling power.
+Combining PDRC with other systems may increase cooling power.
+When included in a system combining thermal insulation, evaporative cooling, and radiative cooling consisting of "a solar reflector, a water-rich and IR-emitting evaporative layer, and a vapor-permeable, IR-transparent, and solar-reflecting insulation layer", cooling power was quadruple that of "a state-of-the-art radiative cooler".
+This could extend the shelf life of food by 40% in humid climates, and more than triple it in dry climates, without refrigeration.
+The system, however, requires water to maintain cooling power.

 A dual-mode asymmetric photonic mirror (APM) consisting of silicon-based diffractive gratings could achieve all-season cooling, even under cloudy and humid conditions, as well as heating.
-The cooling power of APM could perform 80% more when compared to standalone radiative coolers.
+The cooling power of an APM can exceed that of standalone radiative coolers by more than 80%.
 Under cloudy sky, it could achieve 8 °C more cooling and, for heating, 5.7 °C.

 Climatic variations

 The cooling potential of various areas varies primarily based on climate zones, weather patterns, and events.
-Dry and hot regions generally have higher radiative cooling power (up to 120 W m^{2}), while colder regions or those with high humidity or cloud cover generally have less.
+Dry and hot regions generally have higher radiative cooling power (up to 120 W/m^{2}), while colder regions and those with high humidity or cloud cover generally have less.
 Cooling potential changes seasonally due to shifts in humidity and cloud cover.
-Studies mapping daytime radiative cooling potential have been done for China, India, the United States, and across Europe.
+Studies mapping daytime radiative cooling potential have been done for China, India, and the United States and across Europe.

 Deserts

 Desert climates have the highest radiative cooling potential due to low humidity and cloud cover.

 Dry regions such as western Asia, north Africa, Australia and the southwestern United States are ideal for PDRC due to the relative lack of humidity and cloud cover across the seasons.
-The cooling potential for desert regions has been estimated at "in the higher range of 80–110 W m^{2}", and 120 W m^{2}.
+The cooling potential for desert regions has been estimated as "in the higher range of 80–110 W/m^{2}" and as 120 W/m^{2}.
 The Sahara Desert and western Asia is the largest area on earth with such a high cooling potential.

 The cooling potential of desert regions is likely to remain relatively unfulfilled due to low population densities, reducing demand for local cooling, despite tremendous cooling potential.

-Temperate climates have a moderate to high radiative cooling potential.

 Temperate climates

+Temperate climates have moderate to high radiative cooling potentials.

-Temperate climates have a high radiative cooling potential and greater population density, which may increase interest in PDRCs.
-These zones tend to be "transitional" zones between dry and humid climates.
-High population areas in temperate zones may be susceptible to an "overcooling" effect from PDRCs due to temperature shifts from summer to winter, which can be overcome with the modification of PDRCs to adjust for temperature shifts.
+Temperate climates have moderate to high radiative cooling potential and greater population density, which may increase interest in PDRC.
+These zones tend to be transitional zones between dry and humid climates.
+High-population areas in temperate zones may be susceptible to an overcooling effect from PDRC due to temperature shifts from summer to winter, which can be overcome with modifications.